oneapi-src/oneDNN/README.md

 # System Requirements

-DNNL supports systems based on
+oneDNN supports systems based on
 [Intel 64 or AMD64 architecture](https://en.wikipedia.org/wiki/X86-64).

 The library is optimized for the following CPUs: